MarthaTaylor/mws-restaurant-stage-1/README.md

 ## Live View

- Be aware you need to download the project and run a server for the web functionality to work, if you wish to do this follow the steps outlined in the next section called "Installation" .
-However you if you sh to view a live preview of the skelton structure of the website go [here](https://marthataylor.github.io/mws-restaurant-stage-1/)
+ Be aware you need to download the project and run a server for the web functionality to work, if you wish to do this follow the steps outlined in the next section called "Installation".
+However you if you wish to view a live preview of the skelton structure of the website you can view it by clicking [here](https://marthataylor.github.io/mws-restaurant-stage-1/)

 ## Installation